high-performance-spark/high-performance-spark-examples/README.md

 # Building

-Most of the examples can be built with sbt, the C and Fortran components depend on gcc and g77 respectively.
+Most of the examples can be built with sbt, the C and Fortran components depend on gcc, g77, and cmake.

 # Tests